 5.4 Semi-implicit scheme for 3D fully elastic nonhydrostatic primitive (NHEE) equations model: an alternate way to solve it.

-The linear system to be solved is the same one, but elimination between equations (91) and (92) is now done on d to obtain an Helmholtz equation with $D^{'}$ as unknown.
-This method, which leads to a simpler code, is planned to be described in a further version of this documentation.
-The code has not yet entered the current developpement cycle.
+The linear system to be solved is the same one, but elimination between equations (91) and (92) (or (94) and (95)) is now done on d to obtain an Helmholtz equation with D' as unknown.